 This course focuses on common health deviations which affects individuals of various ages.
-The nursing process will continue to be utilized to provide care for patients along the continuum with an emphasis in maternal, child, adolescent and family health.
+The nursing process and clinical judgement will continue to be utilized to provide care for patients along the healthcare continuum with an emphasis in maternal, child, adolescent and family health.
 Assisting children and adults with a variety of health deviations will be discussed.
 Advanced psychomotor skills are practiced and evaluated in the on campus laboratory.
-Clinical experiences will be provided in maternal, family, pediatric and community settings.
+Clinical experience within acute care and/or community-based settings provide an opportunity for practical application of related material.

-Prerequisites: BIO131/ BIO131L,

-PN104, and NU114
+Prerequisites: BIO131/ BIO131L, PN104, PN105, and NU114

-and PN107
+Concurrent: NU115 and PN107